 \section{Discussion}

-The spatial resolution of the high resolution cubes is on average 1-2'' larger than \citet{OBrien2010A} (table \ref{tbl:GlobalPropertiesHICubes}).
-This is due to most of the new observations being in tight configurations.
+The beam of the high resolution cubes is on average 1-2'' larger than \citet{OBrien2010A} (Table \ref{tbl:GlobalPropertiesHICubes}).
+This is due to most of the new observations being taken in tight baseline configurations.
 There are therefore more short baselines.
 The weight in the UV-plane shifts to slightly smaller scales, resulting in larger beams.
-The effect is small enough to be of little importance to this work, as the vertical scale of the galaxies is still fully resolved.\\
+The effect is small enough to be of little importance to this work.
 In the high resolution cubes, the noise is significantly lower, thanks to the additional observations and larger beams.
 Where no additional observations were available, the noise is (as expected) roughly equal.
-The surprising differences is in the column density noise levels.
-It seems that \citet{OBrien2010A} has not integrated the column densities over channel width.
-If this is taken into account, the values are again comparable.\\

-Overall there is some disagreement with \citet{OBrien2010A} on the derived central positions, mostly because we include more faint extended emission in our measurements.
-The biggest offset is in \object{ESO 138-G014} (see figure \ref{fig:ESO138-G014-doublemoment0}), where the non-symmetric warp is affecting the position estimate.
-The position angles however, do agree well.
+Overall, there is good agreement with \citet{OBrien2010A} on the derived central positions, even though we include more faint extended emission in our measurements.
+The biggest offset is in {ESO\,138-G014} (see Figure \ref{fig:ESO138-G014} bottom-left), where the non-symmetric warp is affecting the position estimate.
+The position angles however do agree well, except that in some cases we have added an additional $180^\circ$ because we align the galaxies such that the approaching side is aligned to the right-hand side.
 Similarly, the systemic velocities v$_\textrm{sys}$ and associated parameters $W20$, $W50$ and v$_\textrm{max}$ are all well determined.
-Kinematic modeling will have to be performed to find the true center of each galaxy, the derived values here will only serve as first estimates in paper III.\\
+Kinematic modelling will have to be performed to find the true centre of each galaxy, the derived values here will only serve as first estimates for the subsequent analysis in Paper III.

-We have also compared the integrated flux $FI$ with the HIPASS catalog \citep{Doyle2005A} and the work by \citet{OBrien2010A}.
-In general our results match well to HIPASS. \object{ESO 274-G001} has the largest difference, with 25 mJy km/s more detected here than in HIPASS.
-The other major differences are for \object{ESO 115-G021} with a difference of 19 mJy km/s, and \object{IC 5052} with a difference of 7 mJy km/s.
-Both have again more flux in our work.\\
+We have also compared the integrated flux $FI$ with the HIPASS catalogue \citep{Doyle2005A} and the work by \citet{OBrien2010A}.
+In general our results match well to HIPASS. {ESO\,274-G001} has the largest difference, with 25 mJy km/s more detected here than in HIPASS.
+The other major differences are for {ESO\,115-G021} with a difference of 19\,mJy\,km/s, and {IC 5052} with a difference of 7\,mJy\,km/s.
+In both cases our observed flux again is higher.